BThvedt/reviewRestaurants/Readme.md

 `npx prisma db seed --preview-feature`

-This generates a bunch of dummy dta.
+This generates a bunch of dummy data.

 In the frontend folder use `npm run start` to start the frontend on localhost:3000 In the backend folder use `npm run dev` to start the backend on localhost:5000